 In this article, I discuss what to do before you get a dog.

-Some people get a dog on impulse.
+For example, some people get a dog on impulse.
 They see those big brown eyes staring at them and they’re hooked.
 That’s not the way I encourage people to find their dog.
-But if that’s the way you did that’s ok as long as everyone is happy.
+But if that’s the way you got your dog, that’s ok as long as everyone is happy.
 You can even set a goal for yourself and your dog now.

 1. Companionship